ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 </html>
 ```

-The above view will render the table comprised of three columns.
-Each column will display the ID, Title and Body parts of the post, which we retrieve from the rest API.
+This coe will render the table comprised of three columns.
+Each column will display the ID, Title and Body parts of the post, which you will retrieve from the rest API.

 ## Logic
 You will now implement the logic, responsible for creating the application window and retrieving a collection of posts from the posts API of the [jsonplaceholder](https://jsonplaceholder.typicode.com/posts).

-Under the project folder create a new file, main.js:
+Under the `electron-sample-app` project folder create a new file, `main.js` with the contents below:

 ```JavaScript
 const { app, BrowserWindow } = require('electron');